Perkele meaning — a Finn in the cold, expression of controlled frustration and resigned intensity

 For the deeper cultural and linguistic background, the perkele meaning pillar page covers it fully.

-These ten moments are Finnish in the specific way that matters: accurate, unadorned and recognisable to anyone who has spent real time here.
+These ten moments are Finnish in the specific way that matters, accurate, unadorned and recognisable to anyone who has spent real time here.
 But they are ten.
 The full picture, the hundred and one situations where Finland reveals itself, deadpan and definitive, is in the book.
 101 Very Finnish Problems is not a listicle.
 It is a portrait, built from the small moments that are actually the large ones.

 What does perkele mean in Finnish?